 Buying or selling a used vehicle in Guatemala requires a formal transfer (traspaso) procedure at SAT-Vehicles to change the ownership title to the new name.
 If you skip or postpone it, the buyer is left without legal protection and the seller remains liable for the car’s fines and taxes.
-It’s one of those procedures where saving Q4,000 can cost you Q40,000 in problems later.
+It’s one of those procedures where saving a few hundred quetzales can cost you tens of thousands in problems later.

-The process involves two entities: SAT (Tax Administration Superintendency, where you pay the 5% tax) and the Vehicle Tax Registry which is part of SAT.
+The process involves two entities: SAT (Tax Administration Superintendency, where you pay the transfer IVA) and the Vehicle Tax Registry which is part of SAT.
 The PNC and Departamento de Transito intervene only if there are pending fines blocking the transfer.
 They work together.

 Start transfer at SAT-Vehicles